ernest-bruce/human-internet/internet_plan/internet_plan.md

 · every piece of hardware will be developed under open·hardware practices and principles, including central·processing·units (CPUs), which will be based on [RISC-V] [risc·v·foundation]
 &nbsp;

-#### Peoples•OS operating·system
+#### Peoples·OS operating·system
-Peoples•OS will be based on [**TrueOS**](https://www.trueos.org), an operating system that exemplifies the commitment to security and reliability that Peoples is all about
+Peoples·OS will be based on [**TrueOS**](https://www.trueos.org), an operating system that exemplifies the commitment to security and reliability that Peoples is all about
 · it will introduce system·software written in the [**D**](https://dlang.org/) programming·language
 · user·centric software components will be written in the [**Swift**](https://swift.org) programming·language
-· Peoples•OS will be optimized for commercial, [**AMD**](https://www.amd.com/en)·based (Zen 2, Ryzen, Epyc) architectures for the deployment of digital·organisms in Peoples•Cloud
+· Peoples·OS will be optimized for commercial, [**AMD**](https://www.amd.com/en)·based (Zen 2, Ryzen, Epyc) architectures for the deployment of digital·organisms in Peoples·Cloud
-· to run on Peoples consumer·hardware (laptop, table, handset), Peoples•OS will be optimized for the RISC-V architecture
+· to run on Peoples consumer·hardware (laptop, table, handset), Peoples·OS will be optimized for the RISC-V architecture
+---
+2019.02.20:06

 [ai·winter]: https://en.wikipedia.org/wiki/AI_winter "Wikipedia: AI Winter"
 [Udanax]: http://udanax.xanadu.com/green/febe/philosophy.html "Udanax Philosophy and Motivation"